gl-inet/docs3.x/docs/troubleshooting/access_web_panel.md

 # Access Web Panel

-Sometimes you may be unable to access 192.168.8.1 to login web admin panel, please follow the guide below to solve this problem.
+<p>Sometimes you may be unable to access 192.168.8.1 to login web admin panel, please follow the guide below to solve this problem.</p>

 ---

 ## Check connection/router's IP address

-Make sure your WAN/LAN port connection is correct.
+<p>Make sure your WAN/LAN port connection is correct.
 WAN port is connected to an internet source and LAN port is connected to devices.
-If connected by wifi, make sure the SSID is correct.
+If connected by wifi, make sure the SSID is correct.</p>

 Then follow the steps below to check the router's IP address.